-Alert LA County is a Community Mass Notification System that will be used in emergencies to contact County residents and businesses by recorded phone messages, text messages and e-mail.
-To register your cell phone, voice over IP phone number and e-mail address go to www.lacounty.gov and click on the link to "Alert LA County".
+Alert LA County is a Community Mass Notification System that will be used in emergencies to contact County residents and businesses through phone messages, text messages and e-mail.
+To register your cell phone, voice over IP phone number and e-mail address go to www.lacounty.gov/emegency and click on the link to "Sign Up for Emergency Alerts".